dtolb/blog_posts/signal-2019/day1/README.md

   * Conversation analytics
 * New verb `<Start>`
   * `<stream>` where to send media via WSS or SIP

+### What's Next - Era of Conversations

+* When companies started leveraging Whatsapp they got 53% response rate
+* Time to start listening to customers on their channel
+* "Conversations are eating apps"
+  * It's easy for the customer, there's nothing to download. (app fatigue)
+  * "BYOD" (bring your own device).
+Workers are no longer tied to desk and are using their own cell phone
+  * Follows natural behavior.
+Already texting our friends

 ## What can you do with Programmable Voice?